Brennall/ACKS_SRD/Chapter02.md

 | Thief Skills:        | hide in shadows, move silently, open locks, pick pockets
 | Bonus Proficiencies: | Cat Burglary, Climbing, Disguise, Eavesdropping, Lip Reading

-The scoundrel is a gentleman thief.
+The scoundrel is a noble thief.
 His ability to scale walls, open locks, hide in shadows, and move silently enables him to function as nigh-undetectable cat burglar, stealing his victims’ most precious treasures without need for violence.
 An expert in disguise, he can blend in to any crowd, where his